16 Styles of Mid Century Modern Fences and Screens

 Midcentury MCM rustic rough board fence with cedar saplings

 Moving from more to less rustic, wire fences were common in areas where animals or people needed to be kept in or out but there was a view to be maintained.
 They could also be used as screens or trellises for climbing vines.
-The simple rectangular geometry of the frames plays well with other modern elements, as seen on bottom with a modern shade structure and pool.
-I was surprised to see several examples using hexagonal chicken wire, as in the Asian-inspired fence below.
-Today, I would recommend using hog panels or wire in a rectangular grid- it looks more ‘modern’ to our eyes, and the wire is usually thicker and more durable.
+The simple rectangular geometry of the frames plays well with other modern elements.
+I was surprised to see several examples using hexagonal chicken wire.
+I would recommend using hog panels or wire in a rectangular grid- it looks more ‘modern’ to our eyes, and the wire is usually thicker and more durable.

 Midcentury modern wire mesh and wood fence with ornamental grasses MCM